 Showcase your personality

 As we saw in the Scrubz Body example, featuring yourself and your personality can go a long way in establishing trust, especially when you’re selling products or services online.
-That’s because it’s easier for people to put their trust in a brand that showcases the founder or an employee and their story than it is in a company they only know from a company and logo.
+That’s because it’s easier for people to put their trust in a brand that showcases the founder or an employee and their story than it is in a company they only know from a company name and logo.

 Be clear and concise